How Much Does Life Insurance Cost for Canadians?

 Maintain a healthy lifestyle

-Living healthy can help avoid higher insurance costs.
-So, it is recommended to build good habits like exercising regularly, maintaining a healthy weight, and managing conditions like diabetes or high blood pressure.
+Living healthily can help avoid higher insurance costs.
+It is recommended to build good habits, such as exercising regularly, maintaining a healthy weight, and managing conditions like diabetes or high blood pressure.
 This will not only help you improve your overall health but also reduce the risk of premium increases due to medical conditions.

 Choose term insurance